Doctor of Nursing Practice Degree (DNP) (40 hours)

 i)Students shall receive two doses of varicella vaccine unless the first dose was received prior to thirteen years of age.

-All materials, including applications, transcripts, graduate form, and 3 reference forms must be received by the College of Graduate Studies by the application deadline.
+All materials, including applications, transcripts, graduate form, and 3 reference forms must be received by Graduate Admissions by the application deadline.
 Please allow time for transcript processing, which can take up to two weeks.

-Applicants whose documents are not received by the College of Graduate Studies by the posted date will not be considered for admission.
+Applicants whose documents are not received by Graduate Admissions by the posted date will not be considered for admission.

 Please carefully review the application requirements above.